USS Snook (SS-279): Eighth patrol

+Final patrol

-Final patrolSnook was lost while conducting her ninth war patrol, in the South China Sea and Luzon Strait.
+Snook was lost while conducting her ninth war patrol, in the South China Sea and Luzon Strait.
 On 8 April, she reported her position to submarine Tigrone and when she did not acknowledge messages sent from Tigrone the next day, it was presumed that she had headed toward Luzon Strait.
 On 12 April, she was ordered to take lifeguard station in the vicinity of Sakishima Gunto in support of British carrier air strikes.
 On 20 April, the commander of the British carrier task force reported that he had a plane down in Snook's assigned area, and that he could not contact the submarine by radio.
 Snook was ordered to search the area and to acknowledge the order.
 When she failed to make a transmission, submarine Bang was sent to make the search and rendezvous with Snook.
 Although Bang arrived and rescued the downed aviators, she saw no sign of the missing submarine; on 16 May, Snook was presumed lost due to unknown causes.
 It is believed that she was sunk by kaibokans Okinawa, CD-8, CD-32 and CD-52.
 It has also been suggested that Snook may have been lost in combat with one of five Japanese submarines which were also lost in April–May 1945.
-One candidate is the Japanese submarine I-56 (type B3) but it is just a hypothesis because it is not confirmed by a single Japanese source.Snook was credited with sinking 17 enemy vessels in her two and one-half years of active service.
+One candidate is the Japanese Type B3 submarine I-56, however it remains a hypothesis due to it not being confirmed by a single Japanese source.

+Snook was credited with sinking 17 enemy vessels in her two and one-half years of active service.
 She earned seven battle stars for World War II service.